SNK9stansell88/GMR_Medication_Error_Analytics/README.md

 Decision-tree modeling highlights the strongest predictors of high-risk events.

-Forecasting provides early visibility into anticipated medication-error volume.
+Forecasting provides visibility into anticipated medication-error volume.

 These insights build a foundation for targeted intervention and system-wide safety improvement.